Britastic/githubIsFun/collaboration_bash.md

 2. Open your terminal window of choice (for Macs/Linux systems, "Terminal" is a basic option; for Windows, you can use GitBash, which was installed with git).
-In the terminal, use the cd command to place yourself into the directory where you'd like to copy the files locally.
+In the terminal, use the `cd` command to place yourself into the directory where you'd like to copy the files locally.
 Once there, the git clone command will make this local directory for you:
 	~~~
 	$git clone <url-of-your-fork>
 	~~~

-3. Now you should have a folder (wherever you saved the clone) on your computer that contains all the files from the remote.
-Again in the terminal, cd into this local copy.
+3. Now you should have a folder (wherever you saved the clone) on your computer that contains all the files from your fork on GitHub.
+Again in the terminal, `cd` into this local copy.
 Now make your changes; fiddle around with the code; do what you like.
 Once you've made a series of changes you want to "save", use the following commands in the terminal: